0stone0/soSsh/README.md

 ## Usage
 ### Config file
 `soSsh` looks for a file named `.sossh` in the user's home directory.

-If no config is found, `soSsh` creates and empty file and exits
+If no config is found, `soSsh` creates an empty file and exits

 ### Config objects
 #### Default